bcgov/entity/docs/namex/Colin-PortForwarding.md

 The following instructions assume:
 1. You have the `oc` command line tool installed on your system and it is functioning.
 1. You know how to login to an OpenShift server from the command line; using the login token from the web console.
-1. You have permissions to access the project containing the database pod.
+1. You have permissions to access the colin-api pod.
-1. You have pgAdmin (or some other tool) installed and know how to use it.
-The

 ## Port forwarding to your local system